 We don't go it alone.
 We have been part of many communities for more than a century, and we are proud of our history as a corporate citizen in towns and cities in North America.
-We regularly make investments in our communities to advance literacy, health and wellness and sustainability through financial and product donations and employee volunteerism.
+We regularly make investments in our communities in educational, humanitarian and sustainability initiatives. through financial and product donations and employee volunteerism.
 We work to deliver the highest value to our customers, to empower our employees and to enrich our communities.

-Domtar's annual sales are approximately \$3.7 billion.
+Domtar's annual sales are approximately \$4.6 billion.
 Domtar's principal executive office is in Fort Mill, South Carolina.
 To learn more, visit www.domtar.com.